-Only if this entry is not correctly set you should enter the correct file name for the configuration file in the text box Configuration file. (see also "Camera Configuration Files .cnf" on page 17).
-Press Get in order to open a dialogue for the file selection.
+If you want to select another configuration file you should enter the correct file name for the configuration file in the text box Configuration file. (see also

+"Camera Configuration Files .cnf" on page 17).
+Press Get in order to open a file selection dialogue.